vmware/network-insight-sdk-generic-datasources/README.md

 network information in defined format.
 Network information includes Router Interfaces, VRFs, Switch Ports, Routes, etc. SDK can connect to physical device and execute commands.
 Output of command is then used to create files in specific format (eg. CSV).
 Files generated are then bundled in ZIP format which can then be fed into vRNI.
+SDK generates files compatible to vRNI version 4.2.0 onwards.
 Driver in SDK is governed by YAML configuration file.

 1. [ Dependencies ](#dependencies)
 2. [ Launch SDK ](#launch-sdk)